Irfanbsse2060/movie-be/README.md

 ## How to run?

-Its typical spring boot app.
+- Its typical spring boot app.
 To run this application you need java and postgres.
+- Setup the env variable defined in application.properties file

 For running postgres:
 - Either you can download and run directly on your machine